microchip-pic-avr-solutions/pic-iot-aws-sensor-node/README.md

  * XC16 Compiler v1.41 or later: Supported by optimization **level -O0, -O1 (free)** and **-O2, -Os (pro)**

 MPLAB® X IDE XC16 support all 16-bit PIC® microcontrollers (MCUs).
 This is a internally developed compiler which is specially designed to maximize features available to the PIC® microcontrollers (MCUs).

++ **MPLAB® Code Configurator (MCC) Not Supported**:
+This PIC-IoT demonstration does not support reconfiguration of peripherals using MCC.

 + **PIC IoT Development Board**:
 The PIC-IoT development board combines a powerful 16-bit PIC24FJ128GA705 MCU, an ATECC608A CryptoAuthentication™ secure element IC and the fully certified ATWINC1510 Wi-Fi® network controller - which provides the most simple and effective way to connect your embedded application to a cloud platform.
 The board also includes an on-board debugger and requires no external hardware to program and debug the MCU.